Bette Bottoms: Editorial work

 Bottoms is the founding editor of Honors in Higher Education Case Notes column in APA Div.
 37's Section on Child Maltreatment Newsletter'.
 She is also the founding chair of the Student Section of the Editorial Board for Child Maltreatment.
-In addition to this work she is an editorial board member for the following sources, the Psychology of Sexual Orientation and Gender Diversity, 2017–present, Honors in Higher Education, 2016-present, Psychology, Public Policy, & Law, 2008- 2013, Law & Human Behavior, 1996-2009, Child Maltreatment, 1995-2010, Behavioral Sciences & the Law, 1999-2003, and the Journal of Child Sexual Abuse, 1995-1998.< Bottoms is also an ad hoc reviewer for the National Science Foundation, Guilford, Cambridge, Allyn & Bacon, and Oxford, Harcourt Brace, and MacMillan.
-She has reviewed various psychological articles as an ad hoc reviewer as well.
-She publications related to advocacy.
-Bottoms is also an ad hoc reviewer for the National Science Foundation, Guilford, Cambridge, Allyn & Bacon, and Oxford, Harcourt Brace, and MacMillan.
-She has reviewed various psychological articles as an ad hoc reviewer as well.
-Her publications are related to advocacy.
+In addition to this work she is an editorial board member for the following sources, the Psychology of Sexual Orientation and Gender Diversity, 2017–present, Honors in Higher Education, 2016-present, Psychology, Public Policy, & Law, 2008- 2013, Law & Human Behavior, 1996-2009, Child Maltreatment, 1995-2010, Behavioral Sciences & the Law, 1999-2003, and the Journal of Child Sexual Abuse, 1995-1998.
+Bottoms is also an ad hoc reviewer for the National Science Foundation, Guilford, Cambridge, Allyn & Bacon, and Oxford, Harcourt Brace, and MacMillan, etc.

-Bottoms work has been cited 7679 times over her academic and teaching career.
-She has been published in the Journal of Applied Social Psychology, Law and Human Behavior, and Journal of Narrative and Life history.
-Her editorial work has focused on Child Maltreatment, 1995-2010, Behavioral Sciences and Law, 1999-2003, and Journal of Child Sexual Abuse, 1995-1998.
+Bottoms published over 100 publications, including edited books and journal articles.
+She has been published in the Journal of Applied Social Psychology, Law and Human Behavior, Child Maltreatment, Behavioral Sciences and Law, Journal of Child Sexual Abuse, etc.